 Anaheim Ducks Surprise Puck Sets

-To support the Anaheim Ducks Foundation, the Ducks will be selling a commemorative series Surprise Puck Set featuring four limited edition Anaheim Ducks pucks.
-The third puck sale will be in section 212, prior to the Friday, February 27th home game as soon as doors open at 5:30pm.
-Pucks will cost $30.
+To support the Anaheim Ducks Foundation, the Ducks sold a commemorative series Surprise Puck Set featuring four limited edition Anaheim Ducks pucks.

-Fans will pick an individually wrapped puck at random and receive either a Ducks player-autographed commemorative puck or - for 23 lucky fans - a surprise Ducks player-autographed orange puck.
-The lucky winners of the Surprise Puck Sale will receive an Anaheim Ducks home jersey autographed by the player selected.
-In addition to the 23 lucky orange puck winners, there will be one grand prize winner.
-The fan that selects the SoCal Honda Dealers blue puck, will win an Anaheim Ducks 2014-15 team autographed jersey provided by the Helpful SoCal Honda Dealers!
+Fans picked an individually wrapped puck at random and received either a Ducks player-autographed commemorative puck or - for 23 lucky fans - a surprise Ducks player-autographed orange puck.
+The lucky winners of the Surprise Puck Sale received an Anaheim Ducks home jersey autographed by the player selected.
+In addition to the 23 lucky orange puck winners, was one grand prize winner.
+The fan that selected the SoCal Honda Dealers blue puck, won an Anaheim Ducks 2014-15 team autographed jersey provided by the Helpful SoCal Honda Dealers!
 It's just one more way they're being helpful.

 OC Animal Care Night

-At the February 15th home game against the Washington Capitals, the Ducks will be host OC Animal Care Night to raise awareness for OC Animal Care, an open-admission animal shelter that provides temporary shelter and medical care for lost, owned or stray animals, and opportunities for the adoption of these animals.
+At the February 15th home game against the Washington Capitals, the Ducks hosted OC Animal Care Night to raise awareness for OC Animal Care, an open-admission animal shelter that provides temporary shelter and medical care for lost, owned or stray animals, and opportunities for the adoption of these animals.

-Adoptable animals from OC Animal Care will be on-hand for fans to interact with in the Hockey Spot prior to the game.
-OC Animal Care also will have an information booth in the Hockey Spot and will be collecting new or gently used towels or blankets, pet toys or pet food to donate to the shelter animals.
-In addition, the evening’s silent auction proceeds will benefit OC Animal Care.
+Adoptable animals from OC Animal Care were on-hand for fans to interact with in the Hockey Spot prior to the game.
+OC Animal Care also had an information booth in the Hockey Spot and collected new or gently used towels or blankets, pet toys or pet food to donate to the shelter animals.
+In addition, the evening’s silent auction proceeds benefited OC Animal Care.